 How to Crate Train a dog at Night

-A lot of dog parents use crates at night because puppies often have a difficult time sleeping through the night.
+A lot of dog parents use crates or fences at night because puppies often have a difficult time sleeping through the night.
 If they sleep with you, they might constantly wake you up to play or go to the bathroom.
 Using a crate can help train your dog without disturbing your sleep pattern.

 To properly use a crate at night, you should make sure you don’t give your dog food or water right before bed.
 You should start doing this a few hours before bedtime, but make sure your puppy got all their regular meals first.
 Then, you should also make sure your puppy uses the bathroom during this time before bed.
 This can help you avoid overnight accidents.